 Hostel Hoff is not just about volunteering, but also about the community too.
 This morning, I noticed that my name appeared on the blackboard, even if I am here just to observe and not to volunteer myself.
-I stared at it for a few seconds, whilst my heart filled with warmth and tears fell from my eyes.
+I stared at it for a few seconds, whilst my heart filled with warmth and my eyes with tears.
 I feel I am part of this international family now.

 Whilst everyone is doing their own thing around this table, without speaking, from time to time their voices join in humming whatever tune is playing.
 A. is writing in his journal, M. and F. are on their phones, A is doing her nails.
 Jessica calls: “Dinner is ready”!
 There’s chicken curry tonight!”

 Tanzania is one of Africa’s most politically stable countries that has a poor economy, with more than 50% of its population living below the poverty line.
 Tanzania is generally a safe country to live in, especially around the North, in Moshi and Arusha.
 There is petty theft around, but as long as you don’t have any valuables on show, you should be ok.